 A cover letter is a letter (bet you didn’t see that one coming) that summarizes why you’re applying for a given job and why you think you’re the right choice.
 Back before the age of electronic applications, a cover letter was intended to sit on top of your pile of papers and set the stage for what the hiring manager would find inside (hence the “cover” part of the name).
 Nowadays, they often take the form of an email, a one-page PDF that you upload with your application, or even information that you type into a form field.

-Not every open role requires a cover letter, but if you have the option to attach one, I recommend doing it.
+Not every open role requires a cover letter, but if you have the option to attach one, it’s worth doing it.
 With so much competition for jobs right now, take every opportunity you can to stand out.

 You’ll need to customize every cover letter you send to the specific job you’re applying for, but doing that will be a lot easier if you know ahead of time what kind of story you’d like to tell about yourself and your qualifications.